 Several quizzes have been developed to test your knowledge and skill.
-You must demonstrate mastery by earning a perfect score on each quiz.
-Each quiz is available online at quizgen.org.
+You must demonstrate mastery by earning a perfect or nearly perfect score on each quiz.
+Each quiz is available online at http://quizgen.org/.
 Before the quiz is given in class, you must practice outside of class until you earn a perfect score.
 Then the quiz will be given twice in class.
 I will keep your highest score.
 Once you pass a quiz perfectly, you do not need to take it again.
 The quizzes currently include Big Oh, Recurrence relations, Heapsort heapify, Quicksort partition, Double hash probe sequence, Longest common subsequence, Huffman coding, and Minimal spanning tree.
 Others are planned, including Shortest paths and Maximum flow.